-In September 2016, the Company entered into a lease agreement with 605 Doug St. LLC, an entity owned by the Company's Chairman and CEO, for approximately 24,250 square feet in El Segundo, California, which has been converted to a research and development laboratory and a cGMP manufacturing facility.
+In September 2016, we entered into a lease agreement with 605 Doug St, LLC, an entity owned by our Chairman and CEO, for approximately 24,250 square feet in El Segundo, California, which has been converted to a research and development laboratory and a cGMP manufacturing facility.
 The lease runs from July 2016 through July 2023.
-The Company has the option to extend the lease for an additional three year term through July 2026.
+We have the option to extend the lease for an additional three-year term through July 2026.
 The monthly rent is \$0.1 million with annual increases of 3% beginning in July 2017.
-See Note 8 - Financing Lease Obligation - El Segundo for further details on this lease.
-Rent expense for this facility is recorded in research and development expense on the condensed consolidated statements of operations and was \$0.1 million and \$0.1 million for the three months ended September 30, 2018 and 2017, respectively, and was \$0.2 million and \$0.2 million for the nine months ended September 30, 2018 and 2017, respectively.
-At September 30, 2018, there is no balance due between the parties.
+Lease expense for this facility is recorded in research and development expense on the condensed consolidated statements of operations and was \$0.2 million and \$0.1 million for the three months ended March 31, 2019 and 2018, respectively.
+At March 31, 2019 and December 31, 2018, there were no balances due between the parties.